EddyLuten/bhreia.com/docs/adventures/blue-skies/index.md

   - Meeting with [[bhreia]] again, see [[hatching]].
 - Arrival in [[korbans-landing]] + adventures there
   - 🐉 Second confrontation with Dagaz in the city, this time he is stronger and the fight is more intense.
-- Meet Captain J.L.
-Pickert, old employer of [[pasha]], he will offer them a ride for free labor
+- Meet Captain Thomas Wake, old employer of [[pasha]], he will offer them a ride for free labor

 ### Act II